Bug spray poisoning

-The health care provider will measure and monitor the patient's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Symptoms will be treated as appropriate.
-The patient may receive:
+The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated.

 - Activated charcoal

-- Bronchoscopy -- camera down the throat to see burns in the airways and lungs
+- Bronchoscopy.
+Camera placed down the throat to see burns in the airways and lungs.

 - Fluids through a vein (IV)

-- Medication to treat the effects of the poison
+- Medicine to treat the effects of the poison

-- Tube through the mouth into the stomach to wash out the stomach (gastric lavage)
+- Tube through the mouth into the stomach to wash out the stomach (gastric lavage).

-- Washing of the skin (irrigation) -- perhaps every few hours for several days
+- Washing of the skin (irrigation).
+Perhaps every few hours for several days.

-Review Date: 2/28/2012
+Review Date: 10/20/2015

 Reviewed By: Jacob L. Heller, MD, MHA, Emergency Medicine, Virginia Mason Medical Center, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.